 Who is David Milberg?

-After graduating from Princeton in 1986 with an B.A. in History, David Milberg worked in various jobs that summer and the following fall and spring – an internship on the Broadway show “Honky Tonk Nights,” a stint in his family’s finance company, an internship in advertising, among other things.
+After graduating from Princeton with an B.A. in History, David Milberg worked in various jobs that summer and the following fall and spring – an internship on the Broadway show “Honky Tonk Nights,” a stint in his family’s finance company, an internship in advertising, among other things.
 In the spring of 1987, David settled into his first permanent post-college job at Bankers Trust Company, working in an analyst position in the bank’s loan sales and syndications department.
 At BT, David helped to sell various loans the Bank had originated, primarily loans to large leveraged buyouts, such as RJR Nabisco, Northwest Airlines, Burlington Industries, Ralphs Supermarkets, Supermarkets General, Borg Warner, and Kohl’s Department Stores.
 Starting out in more of a supporting position, helping to negotiate and close loan sales documentation, David worked his way up to a sales position, where he was instrumental in generating over $1 billion in loan purchase commitments in the first six months of 1989.
 During that time, David was also formally promoted to an Associate.

 From the fall of 1989 through the spring of 1991, David attended the Graduate School of Business at Columbia University, receiving his M.B.A. in May 1991.
 David distinguished himself at Columbia, making the Dean’s List all four semesters, being asked to serve as a Teaching Assistant for Corporate Finance, being named to the Beta Gamma Sigma honor society, and receiving the NYSSCPA accounting prize.